-Life insurance can be a lifeline that your family may need if they suddenly find themselves without your support.
+Life insurance is one of those things that people don’t like to think about.
+However morbid it may seem, it’s even more important for single parents to consider life insurance than it is for a family with two parents.
+It can be a lifeline that your family may need if they suddenly find themselves without your support.

 Types of life insurance for single parents

+For single parents, it is important to weigh the cost of life insurance coverage against the benefits the policy can provide.
 There are several types of life insurance that may be good options for single parents.
-Term life insurance and permanent life insurance both offer qualities that could make them appealing choices.
+Term life insurance and permanent life insurance both offer perks that could make them appealing choices.

 Term life insurance